 Hidradenitis suppurativa (HS) is a chronic, painful inflammatory skin disease with a heavy impact on the quality of life.
 The disease begins when clogged hair follicles cause bumps.
-In sporadic flares, symptoms worsen.1,2
+In sporadic flares, symptoms worsen.1

 Repeated or long-term treatment with antibiotics helps prevent HS symptoms from flaring or getting worse.
-Doctors recommend oral (taken by mouth) antibiotics that are:3
+Doctors recommend antibiotics that are:2

 - Active against bacteria most commonly found in HS lesions (sores)